JoyOfCodingPDX/GettingStarted/README.md

 ### About how long do the projects take to complete?

-Starting in the Winter of 2022, we started gathering data from students regarding the approximate number of hours they spend working on each project.
+Starting in the Summer of 2022, we started gathering data from students regarding the approximate number of hours they spend working on each project.
 Note that there are not as many submissions for the XML project because it only applies to the 11-week version of the course, which is not offered in the Summer.